vigji/python-cimec-2023/README.md

     - Office hours. (tentative: 17:00-19:00)

 **Framework and requirements**: You will be following the course on your own laptop.
-The first two modules will be teaching using Google Colab, with no setup needed on the students laptops (you will only need a browser and a working internet connection).
-In the second part we will move to Jupyter Notebook, to understand how to set up an real-world python environment that can be used in the every day research work.
-There is no specific system requirement, we should be able to set it up on Windows, MacOS, and Linux (you will have instructions and assistance for doing that!).
+The first two modules will be teaching using **Google Colab**, with **no setup required** (you will only need a browser and a working internet connection).
+In the second part we will move to **Jupyter Notebooks**, to understand how to **set up an real-world Python environment** that can be used in the every day research work.
+There won't be system requirements, we should be able to set it up on Windows, MacOS, and Linux (you will have instructions and assistance for doing that!).

-**Assignments**: At the end of each of the first three modules there will be an assigment, and a time slot to ask questions on the lectures and on the assignment.
+**Assignments**: At the end of each of the first three modules there will be **a minimal recap assigment**, and a **time slot to ask questions** on the lectures and on the assignment.
 (Ideally) the assignments will be automatically scored using GitHub Classroom.
-The last module will not have a test; the final assignment will be a small Python project of your choice, ideally addressing some real world problem from your work at the lab.
+The last module will not have a test; the final assignment will be a **small Python project of your choice**, ideally related/useful for your work at the lab.

 **Material**: The material will consist in jupyter notebooks and python scripts with the lecture content and exercises and it will be made available before the lectures using GitHub.